erdoukki/phpBB_ynh/README.md

 http://www.phpbb.com/

-phpBB is a free and opensource forum in php
+phpBB is a free and opensource forum in php with nice responsive design